Free to participate

 Need to Know

-LINC 2023/2024 will commence in September 2023 and conclude in May 2024.
+LINC 2024/2025 will commence in September 2024 and conclude in May 2025.

 Multi-Award Winning Programme

-The LINC Programme has been the recipient of awards for excellence in education five times, having been shortlisted for 13 awards in total.
+The LINC Programme has been the recipient of awards for excellence in education five times, having been shortlisted for 16 awards in total.

-- In 2017, it was awarded an Education Award in the Best Online Learning Experience Category.
+• In 2017, it was awarded an Education Award in the Best Online Learning Experience Category.

-- In 2018, it received the prestigious Jennifer Burke Award for Innovation in Teaching and Learning.
+• In 2018, it received the prestigious Jennifer Burke Award for Innovation in Teaching and Learning.

-- In 2019, it was awarded an Education Award for Student Communication and Engagement.
+• In 2019, it was awarded an Education Award for Student Communication and Engagement.

-- In 2020, it was once again voted the Best Online Learning Experience at the Education Awards.
+• In 2020, it was once again voted the Best Online Learning Experience at the Education Awards.

-- In 2022, it received a Highly Commended Award from Aontas for its work in the area of social inclusion.
+• In 2022, it received a Highly Commended Award from Aontas for its work in the area of social inclusion.

-- In 2023, it has once again been shortlisted in the Best Online Learning Experience at the Education Awards.
+• In 2023, it has once again been shortlisted in the Best Online Learning Experience at the Education Awards.

 Programme Structure

-Students will engage in a mentoring call with their individual Tutor.
+Students will engage in a mentoring call with their Tutor.
 The purpose of the mentoring call is to support the student in applying the concepts and theories from LINC to their practice through exploring inclusive culture, inclusive practice and inclusive pedagogy.

 Assessments include: written assignments and multiple-choice quizzes.
-Assessments will focus on linking practical knowledge of working in your setting to the Linc module content.
+Assessments will focus on linking practical knowledge of working in your setting to the LINC module content.

 The programme is embedded in Aistear – the Early Childhood Curriculum Framework, and Siolta – the National Quality Framework.

-Module Title (credits) | Semester | Module Outline |
+Module Title (credits) Semester Module Outline

-Inclusion in Early Years Settings: Concepts and Strategies (12 ECTS) | Autumn | View Here |
+Inclusion in Early Years Settings: Concepts and Strategies (12 ECTS) Autumn View Here

-Child Development (6 ECTS) | Autumn | View Here |
+Child Development (6 ECTS) Autumn View Here

-Promoting Collaborative Practice for Inclusion in Early Childhood Care and Education (12 ECTS) | Autumn/Spring | View Here |
+Promoting Collaborative Practice for Inclusion in Early Childhood Care and Education (12 ECTS) Autumn/Spring View Here

-Curriculum for Inclusion (6 ECTS) | Spring | View Here |
+Curriculum for Inclusion (6 ECTS) Spring View Here

-Leadership for Inclusion (12 ECTS) | Spring | View Here |
+Leadership for Inclusion (12 ECTS) Spring View Here

-Portfolio Module (12 ECTS) | Autumn/Spring | View Here |
+Portfolio Module (12 ECTS) Autumn/Spring View Here

-The programme is based on a online model of delivery (i.e. online learning and online classroom sessions), addressing the flexible learning requirements of the ECCE sector.
-Each module will consist of 3 recorded lessons each week which you can listen to at any time, a weekly online tutorial, and one live class/webinar per module.
+needs of our students.
+Each module will consist of 3 recorded lessons each week which you can listen to at any time, a weekly online tutorial, and one live webinar per module.
+In addition to this, In addition to this, there will also be an opportunity for students to attend two in person classroom sessions with their Tutor for the Portfolio Module, one in the Autumn Semester and the other in the Spring Semester.
 An online orientation session will be provided to introduce students to the LINC Programme.

 Students will participate in synchronous/asynchronous online activities and discussions, which fosters autonomous and collaborative learning:

-- Asynchronous online learning – this is designed to enable students to log onto the e-learning platform at any time that suits them, taking account of their work, family and other commitments.
+• Asynchronous online learning – this is designed to enable students to log onto the e-learning platform at any time that suits them, taking account of their work, family and other commitments.
 This learning will include online lectures and learning activities which students should complete each week at a time that suits them.

-- There will also be synchronous online learning involving participation in online chats which will require students and tutors to be online at the same time.
+• There will also be synchronous online learning involving participation in online chats which will require students and tutors to be online at the same time.
 This element of learning enables students to engage in discussions, ask questions and seek clarification in real time.

 Early Childhood Ireland, Mary Immaculate College (MIC) and Maynooth University (MU) are actively committed to research in the area of early years education and special education.
 MIC and MU-Froebel Dept. are in a position to facilitate students to progress on the National Framework of Qualifications (NFQ) through entry into higher education early childhood care and education (ECCE) programmes at Levels 7 and 8 on the NFQ.